- Student Life

 Florida colleges and universities have many articulation agreements in place that allow students to transition easily from one degree program to another.
 There are articulation agreements for Industry Certifications, Career Technical Certificates, Associate of Science and Associate of Arts degrees.
 Transfer (or articulation) agreements protect the credits earned by students during their freshman and sophomore years at Florida colleges.

 Transfer Student Bill of Rights

-Those who earn an Associate in Arts Degree (A.A.) from a Florida public university, state college, or community college are guaranteed certain rights under the Statewide Articulation Agreement.
+Students who earn an Associate in Arts Degree (A.A.) from a Florida public university, state college or community college are guaranteed certain rights under the Statewide Articulation Agreement.
 A list of rights is provided below:

 Admission to one of the state universities, except to limited access programs which have additional admission requirements;